 Olfaction as a whole depends on several aspects: perception—the ability to detect the presence of a volatile compound in the air or water; discrimination—the ability to distinguish different signals in a chemically complex environment; identification—the ability to recognize a signal and compare it with previously memorized information.

-The olfactory bulb has been implicated in certain types of olfactory learning and memory (Gheusi et al. 2000), discriminates odor cues in a complex olfactory environment (Doucette et al. 2007), and enhances the sensitivity of odor detection (Jia et al. 2014).
-The olfactory information is primarily coded at the olfactory bulb level, and it is then transmitted via pyramidal neurons to the olfactory cortex.
+The olfactory bulb has been implicated in certain types of olfactory learning and memory (Gheusi et al. 2000), discriminating odor cues in a complex olfactory environment (Doucette et al. 2007), and enhancing the sensitivity of odor detection (Jia et al. 2014).
+The olfactory information is coded primarily at the olfactory bulb level, then transmitted via pyramidal neurons to the olfactory cortex.
 Different studies in animal models indicate that the right hemisphere responds to novel (unexpected) stimuli, arousal odors, and threatening stimuli.
 The left hemisphere responds to familiar stimuli and nonaversive smells.

 Other studies show how nosework (Duranton & Horowitz, 2018) and environmental enrichment (Hubrecht, 1993) are essential to dogs’ welfare.